po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/22-Stu_Local-Storage/README.md

   * It's done when the `signUpButton` is clicked, the email and password entered into the text boxes is saved using `localStorage`.

-  * It's done when the email and password is saved, the  information under `Last Registered User: ` is updated to reflect the data stored using `localStorage`.
+  * It's done when the information under `Last Registered User: ` is updated to reflect the data stored using `localStorage`.

   ## Assets